social-media-ethics-automation/book/book_contents/_build/html/_sources/ch17_harassment/07_design_and_harassment.md

-# Design and Harassment
+# Design Example: Quoting

-% TODO: Quoting and Content Warnings on Mastodon
+% TODO: change file name

+## Quote Tweets

 The way social media sites are designed can encourage and discourage different forms of harassment.

 For example, people have made complaints about how [Quote Tweets Have Turned Us All Into Jerks](https://onezero.medium.com/quote-tweets-have-turned-us-all-into-jerks-d5776c807942).
 And the way that even trying to defend people can increase the harassment they face.
-See the article: [It's Not Your Fault You're a Jerk on Twitter: The design of the internet lets you harass and harm people without ever once interacting with them directly.
-Even if you're trying to defend them.](https://www.wired.com/story/social-media-harassment-platforms/)
+One of the arguments is that by allowing quote Tweets, users will find a Tweet they disagree with, and quote the Tweet with a joke, insult, or comment to show how bad the original Tweet was ("dunking").
+Then the original Tweet will spread through communities who disagree with it, all trying to do their own version of their best dunk or insult.
+As it spreads, some users may turn to other means of harassment, like direct messaging threats, or doxing the original Tweeter.
+Katherine Cross argues in [It's Not Your Fault You're a Jerk on Twitter: The design of the internet lets you harass and harm people without ever once interacting with them directly.
+Even if you're trying to defend them.](https://www.wired.com/story/social-media-harassment-platforms/) that even people jumping in to defend the original Tweet may only cause it to go more viral and get even more negative attention.

+In 2019 [Twitter began considering how to measure "health" of interactions](https://www.vox.com/2019/3/8/18245536/exclusive-twitter-healthy-conversations-dunking-research-product-incentives) on the platform and figure out how to optimize their platform for healthier interactions.
+In 2020 [Twitter began giving users a warning before posting something that it's algorithm guessed could be offensive](https://www.theverge.com/2020/5/5/21248201/twitter-reply-warning-harmful-language-revise-tweet-moderation), and [made further updates in 2021](https://www.theverge.com/2021/5/5/22420586/twitter-offensive-tweet-warning-prompt-updated-success-rate).

+## Mastodon
 When creating the Twitter-like social media protocol Mastodon, its creator, Eugen Rochko, decided not to allow quote-tweet like posts:

 > I've made a deliberate choice against a quoting feature because it inevitably adds toxicity to people's behaviours.
 You are tempted to quote when you should be replying, and so you speak at your audience instead of with the person you are talking to.
 It becomes performative.
 Even when doing it for "good" like ridiculing awful comments, you are giving awful comments more eyeballs that way.
 No quote toots.
 Thank's
 >
 > [Eugen](https://mastodon.social/@Gargron/99662106175542726)

-But others have argued that design decisions and community decisions made on Mastodon, such as no quotes, and their content-warning system have made it more outwardly polite.
+But others have argued that design decisions and community decisions made on Mastodon, such as no quotes (as well as their content-warning system) have made it more outwardly polite.
 But they also complain that this has made the platform very white, hostile to people of color talking about experiences of racism, and difficult to make a social movement.

 [@mekkaokereke@mastodon.cloud questions](https://mastodon.cloud/@mekkaokereke/109334079258663352):
 > Is it possible to drive social change through Mastodon?
 Could "Black Lives Matter" have happened on Mastodon?
 Or do the "intentionally slow, pleasant conversation" features eliminate the possibility of this?
 Do the "interest silo" tendencies discourage cross pollination?